Arrowhead or Goosefoot Vine

 I sold the mansion in Mississippi and returned to the family farm in mid-Missouri in February 2013.
 I gave up around 200 plants but I brought many with me including the three Syngonium podophyllum.

 The Syngonium podophyllum is a popular houseplant and they are even grown as landscape ornamental in Florida.
 They are, after all, members of the Araceae family of Arums like Colocasia, Alocasia, and Caladiums.
 Being so, care should be taken when handling this plant if you are sensitive to sap with oxalic rawhides.
 The sap can cause skin irritation and eye damage, just to name a few symptoms.

 In my opinion, the Syngonium podophyllum is similar to many species of Philodendron.
 They look the nicest when they are first brought home, but as they grow they have a tendency to flop or sprawl.
 Most people are unaware that this plant is actually a vine and buy them because of their beautiful leaves.

 Their leaves change shape as they mature.
-Young leaves are kind of ovate with a heart shaped base and around 5” long.
+Young leaves are kind of ovate with a heart-shaped base and are around 5” long.
 They mature to an arrow shape and can grow around 14” in length.

 They need regular watering during the spring through summer months but less during the fall and winter.
 Their soil should be allowed to dry out between watering and excess moisture can cause their roots to rot.

-Since this plant will eventually vine, you may want to repot into a hanging pot.
-They develop and extensive root system, so they should be repotted every spring.
+Since this plant will eventually vine, you may want to re-pot into a hanging pot.
+They develop an extensive root system, so they should be repotted every spring.
 They are easily propagated by divisions and cuttings and easily root in water.

 These plants like high humidity and appreciate regular misting.
 You can also keep their pots in a tray with pebbles and water to add humidity.